stanford-oval/cs224v-fall2022/hw2/instructions/part-2.md

 3. Editing the Thingtalk code if there is a mistake and save the file
 4. Copying the lines starting with `U:` (natural language utterance) and `UT:` (Thingtalk code)
     <center><img src="img/genie-ui-copy-paste-screen.png" width="600"></center>
-5. Pasting and formatting the code in your training set (`train.tsv`).
+5. Pasting and formatting the code in your training set (`datadir/train.tsv`) and/or dev set (`datadir/valid.tsv`).
 For example:
     ```text
     ====
     # manual/001
-    U: What's the weather today in Palo Alto?
+    U: what's the weather today in Palo Alto?
     UT: $dialogue @org.thingpedia.dialogue.transaction.execute;
     UT: @org.thingpedia.weather.current(location=new Location("palo alto"));
     ====
     # manual/002
-    U: What's the weather today in San Jose?
+    U: what's the weather today in San Jose?
     UT: $dialogue @org.thingpedia.dialogue.transaction.execute;
     UT: @org.thingpedia.weather.current(location=new Location("san jose"));
     ```